MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/README.md

 # User spaces Management

 This set of tools provides ways to handle user spaces content from a program.
 It gets some inspiration from the famous TAATOOL suite of utilities, and more specifically, the [user spaces category](https://www.taatool.com/document/C_usrspc.html).
 These tools are intended to help managing the content of a user space filled up with the output of List APIs, such as QUSLJOB.
+Because of that, they expect to find a standard [List APIs](https://www.ibm.com/docs/en/i/7.5.0?topic=concepts-list-apis-overview) Header which they use to properly retrieve the content of the user space.
 There is no SQL IBM i service in place in this set of tools.
-This is intended as only APIs were expected to be used.
+This is intended as it was decided to use only APIs.

+Notice that all programs of this toolset enable and use USRSPC ILE activation group.

 Two kinds of tools are expected in this topic.